 The parties acknowledge that no right, title, or interest of the public is thereby acquired, waived or abridged.

+The Bloomingdale Civic Association shall maintain 32 planters located at 4 per intersection at R, Seaton, S, U, V, W and Bryant and 2 each at Adams and Randolph in accordance with the maintenance schedule specified in Attachment B.

-The Bloomingdale Civic Association shall install the public art in accordance with the requirements set forth in the permit, the site plans attached hereto as Exhibit A and all applicable laws and regulations.
+The Bloomingdale Civic Association may install the public art, but shall do so in accordance with the requirements set forth in the permit, the site plans attached hereto as Exhibit A and all applicable laws and regulations.

 Notwithstanding anything to the contrary in this Agreement, DDOT has the legal right to authorize work and/or issue permits for work to be completed at or around the public art and planters as may be necessary or proper and will do so without prior written notice to or permission from the Bloomingdale Civic Association.
+When work is completed DDOT or its designee shall return the planter to its original approved location and level them.

+In the event that a planter is damaged through construction, utility work, roadway incidents, or other event, the Department of Transportation will repair or replace the planter.
+The Bloomingdale Civic Association will continue to maintain the planters including soil, plants, and other aesthetic features of the planters.

 The Bloomingdale Civic Association shall maintain the public art and planters in accordance with the terms and conditions of this Agreement and the required public space permit.
 The Bloomingdale Civic Association's installation and maintenance of the public art and planters shall be performed in accordance with all applicable laws and regulations.